 All courses, except those repeated in the major and minor, are computed in the GPA.
 No course with a grade below C can be used to satisfy degree requirements.
 A student may repeat a maximum of six semester hours of work to raise the GPA.
 In the case of these repeated courses, the most recent grade will be used in the computation of GPA, according to university Policy 5.5, Course Grades.

 Electives may be taken outside the major and minor, and only those selected to complete the degree will be counted in the degree GPA.

 Limitation of Time

-With the exception of the Ed.D., Ph.D., M.S.W. and M.F.A., all work on a graduate degree must be completed within six years of the time the student first enrolls in graduate courses, whether the courses are taken here or elsewhere.
+With the exception of the EdD, PhD, MSW and MFA, all work on a master’s degree should be completed within six years of the time the student first enrolls in graduate courses, whether the courses are taken here or elsewhere.
 In the case of the student who serves on active duty with the armed forces of the United States between the dates of matriculation and graduation, the six-year limitation will be extended one year for each year of active duty up to a maximum extension of four years.
-Time limits for the Ed.D., Ph.D. and M.F.A. are specified under the respective program descriptions elsewhere in this bulletin.
+Time limits for the EdD, PhD and MFA are specified under the respective program descriptions elsewhere in this bulletin.

 Final Comprehensive Examination

-The deadline for reporting the results of a student’s comprehensive examination or other culminating requirement is shown in the calendar elsewhere in this bulletin.
+The deadline for reporting the results of a student’s comprehensive examination or other culminating requirement is shown on the Office of Research and Graduate Studies website.
 A student who fails to satisfy the culminating requirement within the time frame will not be awarded the degree.
 A student who fails to satisfy the culminating requirement on the first try will be allowed a second try.
 Failure to pass the second time will mean termination from the program.